 2004: Mr. Hugh Herman, Chairman of Investec Bank, which provided the seed money to establish RIBS, was awarded an Honorary PhD by Rhodes University.
 This award was motivated by RIBS.

-2004: The MBA programme was accredited by the South African Council on Higher Education.
+The MBA programme was accredited by the South African Council on Higher Education (CHE).

 2008: RIBS repositioned itself in terms of “Leadership for Sustainability” and undertook to focus on achieving a balance amongst financial accountability, social responsibility and environmental responsiveness.
-This philosophy and content was to permeate every course as far as possible.
+This philosophy and content were to be integrated into every module.

-2010: Owen Skae appointed as Director, after the retirement of Gavin Staude.
+2010: Associate Professor Owen Skae, appointed as Director, after the retirement of Professor Gavin Staude.
 To confirm its commitment to the philosophy of “Leadership for Sustainability”, RIBS signed up for the Principles for Responsible Management Education (PRME).
-The School is also an organizational stakeholder of the Global Reporting Initiative (GRI).
-In November 2010, became a partner of the Globally Responsible Leadership Initiative (GRLI).
+The School was also an organizational stakeholder of the Global Reporting Initiative (GRI) and in November 2010, became a partner of the Globally Responsible Leadership Initiative (GRLI).

 RIBS ranked second in the excellence category by Eduniversal Business Schools of South African Business Schools and 6th overall after the so-called ‘Big Five’ (UCT’s GSB, Gordon Institute of Business Science, Stellenbosch, UNISA and Wits).

-The last cohort intake of two and a half year coursework intake is admitted (prior to this it had been three years).
+The last cohort intake of two and a half year coursework intake is admitted (before this it had been three years).